dapostolopoylos/tidy-data/CodeBook.md

 ### Transformations

-Aditional packages used: dplyr, sqldf
+Additional packages used: dplyr, sqldf

 The data analysis consists of the following steps: